Alhajjy/HolyGrill/README.md

 # HolyGrill
-This is a Holy Grill, It is from best practices for Basic Html page design
+This is a Holy Grill, It is from best practices for build a Basic Html Page design